-Bedarra Beach Inn – Functional, friendly, affordable and not another mega-resort.
+Bedarra Beach Inn – Functional, friendly, and affordable beachside resort.

-In a tranquil setting between a beach and suburban street, the Bedarra is a mid-range resort without the big crowds and high prices.
-In 2-level mustard-coloured blocks facing the pretty gardens, the rooms are more spacious than imagined, and cater well for families – but there are no TVs.
-The Superior Rooms are not as big, but do offer genuine views from the substantial balcony/veranda.
-Across the road in front is a private area with lounge chairs facing the beach, which is disappointingly narrow and scruffy but calm enough for snorkeling and kayaking.
+In a tranquil setting between a beach and suburban street, the Bedarra is a midrange resort without the big crowds and high prices.
+In two-level mustard-colored blocks facing the pretty gardens, the rooms are very spacious and cater well to families – but there are no TVs.
+The Superior Rooms are not as big, but do offer genuine views from the substantial balconies/patios.
+Across the road in front is a private area with lounge chairs facing the beach, which is narrow and and a bit scruffy, but the water is calm enough for snorkeling and kayaking.
 And the pool is adequate for the limited number of guests.
-With a few places to eat and drink nearby, and being just off the Suva-Nadi bus route, it’s not as isolated as expected.
+With a few places to eat and drink nearby, and being just off the Suva-Nadi bus route, it’s conveniently located.

 Bedarra Beach Inn Fiji – The Basics

 - Location: Along the southern coast of the main island, Viti Levu, in what’s called the Sunset Strip along the Coral Coast.
-About 75km from Nadi and the airport, and 7km from Sigatoka, a pleasant regional centre.
+About 75 km from Nadi and the airport, and 7 km from Sigatoka, a pleasant regional center.

-- Guests: Seems more aimed at the younger packaged-tour crowd.
+- Guests: Seems to be aimed at the younger packaged-tour crowd.

 - Beach: The beach across the street from the main entrance is narrow and not so clean, but calm and shallow for snorkeling and kayaking.
 Also, great for walks.
 A far better (and public) beach with white sand is at the Outrigger resort, 300m away via the beach.